jaredmcgrath/LikeCompiler/Documentation.md

 After this has been done, we clean up the type stack and symbol stack with `oTypeStkPop` and `oSymbolStkPop`, respectively.
 ## Packages
-A new rule called PackageDefinition was added to `semantic.ssl` to handle the declaration of packages.
+A new rule called `PackageDefinition` was added to handle the Like languages declaration of packages with the `pkg` keyword.
+These changes were made in `semantic.ssl`.

 A new symbol kind called `syPackage` of type `SymbolKind` was added to `semantic.ssl` and is called when `sPackage` is encountered from the `Block` rule.

-Boolean flags were then added to both the Symbol and Stack tables in `semantic.pt`.
-These flags, `symbolStkPublicFlag` and `symbolTblPublicFlag` denote whether or not the constant, variable or function in question is public.
+To support the `public` keyword for declarations in Like packages, an array of boolean flags were then added to both the Symbol and Stack tables in `semantic.pt`.
+These flags, `symbolStkPublicFlag` and `symbolTblPublicFlag` denote whether or not the constant, variable or function in question is public (i.e. exported declared identifier unqualified from the package to the enclosing scope).
 In order to set this flag, a new semantic operation called `oSymbolStkSetPublicFlag` was added to the `SymbolStk` mechanism in `semantic.ssl`.

-Next, the `ConstantDefinition`, `ProcedureDefinition` and `VariableDeclaration` rules were updated to check for `sPublic` and set the flag accordingly.
+Next, the `ConstantDefinition`, `ProcedureDefinition` and `VariableDeclaration` rules were updated to check for the optional `sPublic` token following the declaration/definition, which sets the flag accordingly.

-Finally, a new semantic operation called `oSymbolTblMergePublicScope` was added to the `SymbolTbl` mechanism that walks through all the symbols local to a scope and unlinks the identifier of each symbol, but ignores symbols that are public (have the previously mentioned boolean flag set to true).
-This semantic operation is identical to the `oSymbolTblPopScope` operation, with the exception of one `if-statement` check to avoid popping anything with the boolean public flag set.
+Finally, a new semantic operation called `oSymbolTblMergePublicScope` was added to the `SymbolTbl` mechanism.
+We used the `oSymbolTblPopScope` mechanism as a base for this rule.
+This mechanism walks through all the symbols local to a scope and unlinks the identifier of each symbol unless said symbol has the corresponding public flag set (have the previously mentioned boolean flag in `symbolTblPublicFlag` set true).
+Unlike `oSymbolTblPopScope`, we do not pop entries from the symbol table or type table because doing so would remove said entries from the enclosing scope.

 ## Statements
 All changes were made in `semantic.ssl`.
 No changes were necessary in the semantic phase for shortform assignments, repeat-while loops or elseif handling as the parser still emits the same tokens as if it were PT.